 Theory, R functions & Examples

-Ordination (from Latin ordinatio, putting things into order, or German die Ordnung, order) is a multivariate analysis, which searches for a continuous pattern in multivariate data, usually the data about species composition of community samples (sample × species matrix).
-We can imagine such multivariate data as samples located in multidimensional hyperspace, where each dimension is represented by an abundance of one species (an example for two community samples with three species, projected onto 3D space defined by abundances of individual species, is on Figure 1).
+Ordination (from Latin ordinatio, putting things into order, or German die Ordnung, order) is a multivariate analysis, which arranges units (usually sites) in some order, and often includes plotting objects (points) along one or several axes representing this ordered relationship.
+Ordination stands in contrast to classification, which also deals with species composition data, but aims to chop the data into groups of sites with similar species composition (while groups are different from each other as much as possible).
+Ordination aims to find gradients or changes in species composition, handling data as if they are located continually along environmental gradients.
+Multivariate species composition data can be imagined as samples located in multidimensional hyperspace, where each dimension (axis) is represented by an abundance of one species (an example for two community samples with three species, projected onto 3D space defined by abundances of individual species, is on Fig. 1).
 Ordination can be applied also on other than species composition data, for example on the matrix of environmental variables (the dimensions of the space, in which the samples are located, is then defined by values of individual environmental variables, creating “environmental space”).
 The use of ordination in ecology was pioneered by English-born Australian botanist and ecologist David Goodall, whose first paper using an ordination analysis (PCA) was published in 1954 (Goodall 1954).

-Since multidimensional space is not easy to display, describe or even just imagine, it is worth to reduce it into a few main dimensions, while preserving maximum information.
-This also means that if the individual variables are completely independent of each other (e.g. each species have entirely different preferences), then ordination is not likely to find some reasonable reduction of the multidimensional space since each dimension (species) has its meaning.
+Since multidimensional space is not easy to display, describe or even just imagine, it is worth reducing it into a few main dimensions, while preserving maximum information.
+This also means that if the individual variables are completely independent of each other (e.g. each species have entirely different preferences), then ordination is not likely to find some reasonable reduction of the multidimensional space.

 What ordination method does can be formulated in two alternative ways: